opendatasoft/ods-documentation/source/creating_maps_charts/01_creating_advanced_maps/create-a-multiple-layers-map.rst

    * * **Shapes border**

        *Customize the border of your shapes*
+     * .. admonition:: Note
+          :class: note

-     * .. note:: Borders are only available for dots and shapes, icons and map markers do not have borders.
+          Borders are only available for dots and shapes, icons and map markers do not have borders.

        - **Pattern**: choose the pattern of the border, whether you want it to be a simple line, or a dashed or dotted line.